jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-6a.md

-+++
+---
-title=  "Commercial Treaties"
+title: "Commercial Treaties"
-heading=  "Chapter 6a of Book 4 "
+heading: "Chapter 6a"
-description=  "The tonnage bounties given to the white-herring and whale-fisheries are examples of production bounties.
-They render those goods cheaper at home than normal." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-5g" linkbtext=  "Chapter 5g" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-6b" linkftext=  "Chapter 6b" icon=  "/icons/smith.png"
+description: "The tonnage bounties given to the white-herring and whale-fisheries are examples of production bounties.
+They render those goods cheaper at home than normal"
-+++
+image: /covers/wn.jpg
+weight: 40
+author: Adam Smith
+icons: /icons/smith.png
+---

-{{< s v="1" >}} The commerce of foreign merchants and manufacturers becomes so favoured when a nation=
+{{< s v="1" >}} The commerce of foreign merchants and manufacturers becomes so favoured when a nation:

-enters a treaty that permits the entry of certain goods from that foreign country, while banning those from other countries exempts the goods of that foreign country from duties, while subjecting those of other countries.
+- enters a treaty that permits the entry of certain goods from that foreign country, while banning those from other countries
+- exempts the goods of that foreign country from duties, while subjecting those of other countries.

 Those foreign merchants and manufacturers derive great advantage from the treaty.

 They enjoy a monopoly in the country so indulgent to them.

     That country becomes a more=
         extensive market for their goods, and
             Other foreign goods are excluded or subjected to heavier duties.